GreenBeanio/Garrett-s-General-Software-Licenses/Terms.md

 In this context created or derived means building upon this project directly.
 Not using or calling this project inside of your project.

 - Adding or creating a new function, interface, component, classes, etc. to this project that builds upon this project would count as being created or derived in this context.
-- Calling or using functions, interfaces, components, classes, etc. from this project from somewhere else in your project would not count as being created or derived in this context.
+- Calling or using functions, interfaces, components, classes, etc. from this project in your project would not count as being created or derived in this context.

 "Using this project" means: